GSA/idmanagement.gov/_implement/scl-windows.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">September 2024 - Update to Microsoft Network Authentication Issue</h4>
     <p class="usa-alert__text">
-      As of September 10th 2024, Microsoft has released a solution for Active Directory network authentication issues resulting from the May 2022 AD patches that impacted some PIV network authenications.
-This patch applies to Windows Server 2019 and later and includes a mechanism for support of what are considered "weak" identifiers asserted by PIV authentication certificates (e.g., UPN or X509IssuerSubject altsecid) and mapped to AD user accounts.
+      As of September 10th 2024, Microsoft has released a solution for Active Directory network authentication issues resulting from the May 2022 patches that impacted some PIV network authenications.
+The September patch applies to Windows Server 2019 and later and includes a mechanism for support of what are considered "weak" identifiers asserted by PIV authentication certificates (e.g., UPN or X509IssuerSubject altsecid) and mapped to AD user accounts.
 AD administrators now have the ability to add registry keys that include what is being termed a "Triple Mapping" or "Policy Tuple" that allows the domain controller to determine if an authentication certificate is issued from a trusted Certification Authority (CA), and if it asserts an acceptable policy OID, before defining acceptable identifiers which are then considered "strong."
 You can read more about these AD changes in the following <a class="usa-link usa-link--external" href="https://techcommunity.microsoft.com/t5/public-sector-blog/enable-strong-name-based-mapping-in-government-scenarios/ba-p/4240402" target="_blank" rel="noopener noreferrer">Microsoft Public Sector Blog</a>.
-Full enforcement mode for use of strong identifiers, is still planned to go into effect on Februrary 11, 2025 and compatibility mode will be fully retired in September 2025.
+Full enforcement mode for use of strong identifiers is still planned to go into effect on Februrary 11, 2025 and compatibility mode will be fully retired on September 10th, 2025.
+See Step 4 below regarding Account Linking for further details.
     </p>
   </div>
 </div>

-{% include alert-info.html heading = "Strong AltSecID Implmentations" content="If your on-premise Active Directory implmentations alreaady use what Microsoft considers to be a \"strong\" altsecid user mapping, such as X509SKI or X509IssuerSerialNumber, you will not need to take any action to continue support for network PIV authenticaiton." %}
+{% include alert-info.html heading = "Strong AltSecID Implmentations" content="If your on-premise Active Directory implmentations alreaady use what Microsoft considers to be a \"strong\" altsecid user mapping, such as X509SKI or X509IssuerSerialNumber, you will not need to take any action as a result of recent Microsoft updates." %}

 ## Introduction